THE OPERATIVE VISIT

 Despite the care a patient takes to maintain good dental health, a baby tooth that develops a cavity can often necessitate a visit to see Dr. Joe and his assistant.
 Though baby teeth will eventually be replaced by permanent teeth, posterior baby teeth will remain in a child’s mouth to around age twelve.
 Posterior baby teeth play a unique role in the development of permanent dentition by acting as spacers until the new adult teeth erupt and displace them.
 If those teeth are compromised and space is lost, orthodontic issues can result.
-Tiny Tooth Dental provides a unique operative experience for our patients.
-Dr. Joe is comfortable allowing a parent or guardian to enter the treatment room with the child to witness the procedures and understand what is happening during the operative visit.
-Staying positive and encouraging children to listen to instructions will assist in a successful operative visit.

-Special considerations when treating children
+Special considerations when treating children:

 7. Fear and anxiety can cause irrational behavior.
 Be aware the doctor will use voice control to get a child’s attention if they begin to panic or move erratically.